 One of the most frightening health conditions a person can face is a decline in cognitive health.
 To some degree, mild forgetfulness is a natural part of the aging process.
 However, Alzheimer’s disease and other forms of dementia can rob an individual of their quality of life and even their very identity.

 While modern science is making progress towards finding a way to stop and even reverse Alzheimer’s disease, the right diet can also help with treatment of this condition.
-In fact, a number of natural herbs can be added to the daily diet to help support mental health and cognitive function.
+In fact, a number of natural herbs or herbal plants can be added to the daily diet to help support mental health and cognitive function.

 In this guide, we will cover some of the most powerful herbs that you can grow at home to support mental health and wellness.